-oParticipants who receive services when hospitalized will not be disenrolled from the waiver and will not need to have waiver capacity reserved for them to allow them to reenroll in the waiver when discharged from the hospital.

-•Reduce duplication of services by clarifying that the waivers cannot be used to fund home accessibility durable medical equipment that is covered under the Medical Assistance State Plan.

-•Increase participants' access to needed vendor goods and services by allowing Supports Coordination Organizations to be Organized Health Care Delivery Systems.
+- oParticipants who receive services when hospitalized will not be disenrolled from the waiver and will not need to have waiver capacity reserved for them to allow them to reenroll in the waiver when discharged from the hospital. - •Promote self-direction, choice and control by allowing certain services to be provided directly to the participant using remote technology. - oDirect services that can be rendered using remote technology are: Community Participation Support; In-Home and Community Support; Companion; Behavioral Support; Supported Employment; Communication Specialist; Music Therapy; Art Therapy; Therapy Services; Consultative Nutritional Services; and Supports Broker. - •Reduce duplication of services by clarifying that the waivers cannot be used to fund home accessibility durable medical equipment that is covered under the Medical Assistance State Plan. - •Increase participants' access to needed vendor goods and services by allowing Supports Coordination Organizations to be Organized Health Care Delivery Systems.